scalar-labs/scalar-kubernetes/docs/ScalarDLOperationGuide.md

 ## How to force restart a Scalar DL pods

-Force restart might be required when you want to:
+Force restart might be required when you want to redistribute pods to available nodes evenly.

 * replace pod on new node installed
 * redistribute pods to all available nodes